it3xl/git-repo-sync/README.md

 Some well know Git-servers block some branches in different ways.
 Some of them create trash branches that you don not want to see synchronized.<br/>
 Also, this mode is new and there hasn't been much feedback yet.

-So, you can syncronize only branches that have special prefixes.<br/>
+So, you can synchronize only branches that have special prefixes.<br/>
 You could configure these prefixes in [default_sync_project.sh](https://github.com/it3xl/git-repo-sync/blob/master/repo_settings/default_sync_project.sh) configuration file<br/>
 And this prefixes are related to correspondent *synchronization strategies*.

 ### The Victim Sync Strategy

-By deafult all branches are synced unde the Victim Synchronization Strategy.<br/>
+By default all branches are synced under the Victim Synchronization Strategy.<br/>
 You can do whatever you want with such branches from both remote sides (repositories).<br/>
 In case of commit conflicts, any newest commit will win.<br/>
 You can relocate branches to any position, delete and move them back in history if you run **git-repo-sync** regularly.<br/>